ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 end

 my_method("bar")
-# "baz" is the argument we use when calling the method
+# "bar" is the argument we use when calling the method
 ```

 Most of the times I'll use the word "arguments" for simplicity, since a method defines the parameters and accepts arguments.